B4PzwL3YVGa6/sparrowdo/README.md

 ## --password

 Your password for authentication to the remote host.
-Also you can use shell environment var #SSHPASS, e.g:
+Also you can use shell environment variable `SSHPASS`, e.g:

     $ export SSHPASS=12345; sparrowdo ...

-You must install `sshpass` for using this feature.
+You must install `sshpass` to use this feature.

 ## --ssh\_private\_key